-A complex plant tissue is made up of more than one type of cells.
+When a plant tissue is composed of more than one type of cells, it is called a complex tissue.
 There are two types of complex plant tissues, viz. xylem and phloem.

-- Vessel: These are long, cylindrical tube-like structures.
+These are long, cylindrical tube-like structures.
 These are made up of many cells which are called vessel members.
 Each vessel member has lignified walls and a large central cavity.
 Protoplasm is absent in vessel cells.
 The vessel members are interconnected through perforations in their common walls.
 The presence of vessels is a characteristic feature of angiosperms.
+Vessels are absent in gymnosperms.

 - Endarch: The protoxylem lies towards the pith in stem and the metaxylem lies towards the periphery.
 This type of primary xylem is called endarch.